JoniHaarala/discord-music-bot/README.md

 ## ✨ Author Notes

+More functionalities coming soon...

-Built with Python 3.12.x, discord.py, and yt-dlp
+Built with Python, discord.py, and yt-dlp